2 Tips For Attracting & Keeping Top Talent In Your Industry

 2: PUTTING BOREDOM TO DEATH

 After interviewing hundreds and thousands of candidates I have found that the top 3 reasons people look to leave their job are lack of support, lack of challenge, or lack of advancement.
 Notice that salary doesn’t fall into the top 3.
-So once you have engaged a recruiter and worked with them to bring you top candidates within your industry, how do you ensure that you can keep those candidates for the long haul?
+So once you have engaged a recruiter and worked with them for talent acquisition bringing you top candidates within your industry, how do you ensure that you can keep those candidates for the long haul?

 Leaders are always learning.
 Do you have some big, hairy, audacious, goals on the horizon?
 You are going to need people who enjoy learning and in turn can teach others.
 The “promote from within mindset” will not only strengthen employee morale but also save you money.
 People who have grown up in a company are less likely to leave and have a wealth of knowledge that others can draw from.
 This synergistic effect will trickle down through your organization and keep key players around for years to come.
 Most millennials are reported leaving jobs or “job hopping” because of boredom or lack of opportunity.
 If you are investing in their training so they continue to new learn new types of systems and skills, you will retain young, energetic, industry leaders.

 Aside from positive leadership, the number one factor setting Fortune 100 companies apart from the rest of the pack is their willingness to invest in and train their employees.
-Remember training is not an expense (although your accountant may tell you differently), it is an investment.
+Remember talent acquisition and training is not an expense (although your accountant may tell you differently), it is an investment.

 The CFO says to the CEO, “What happens if we train all these people only for them to leave and work for other companies?”
 The CEO says “What happens if they don’t?”